Skip to content

 workflow.add_conditional_edges("researcher", route_after_research)

-The routing logic is explicit, versioned in code, and testable without LLM calls.
-Routing failures produce a wrong Python branch — debuggable in isolation.
-Routing failures in hierarchical CrewAI produce wrong LLM outputs — debuggable only through trace inspection.
+In this setup, the routing logic is explicit, versioned in code, and testable without LLM calls.
+A routing failure produces a wrong Python branch that I can debug in isolation.

 3. State management and the inter-task context problem

-The failure mode: context overflow and context dilution.
-A 4000-token output from the researcher injected into the writer's context before the writer's own instructions means the writer's system prompt is competing with 4000 tokens of research for attention.
-The writer loses.
+The failure mode I saw was context overflow and context dilution.
+A 4000-token researcher output injected into the writer's context before the writer's own instructions made the writer's instruction hierarchy harder to preserve.

-What we replaced this with: structured typed state with per-field access.
+I replaced string-passed context with structured typed state and per-field access.

 class ResearchFinding(BaseModel):